Chris Zaremba was obese and heading towards an early grave. But now, at 58, he is in the shape of his life and using his experience to help others.

 “Another challenge is that there are only 24 hours in the day.
 Most people say they don’t have time to exercise – but they watch TV in the evenings!
 The average person in Britain watches four and a half hours of TV a day – you could easily cut that back and do some exercise instead,” he explains, before deadpanning: “Last time I watched Coronation Street, Annie Walker was still in the Rover’s Return.”

-In his case he would save it for a good quality craft ale, but it can be anything you fancy, however the amount you have will only effect your end goals.
+In his case he would save it for a good quality craft ale, but it can be anything you fancy, however the amount you have will only affect your end goals.

 “Clients always ask how much of something they are allowed in a day, but there is no limit.
 Two is better than four, one is better than two, and none is better than one,” he explains.
 “It all depends how seriously you are taking your weight-loss goals.
 After all, it’s not rocket science, it’s rocket salad,” he quips.

-Mr Zaremba’s life has changed for the better but he is now focused on improving the lives of those in a similar position.
+Chris Zaremba has changed his life for the better but he is now focused on improving the lives of those in a similar position.

 “Barely a week goes by when I don’t get an email from someone telling me how I have influenced their life for the better,” he says, leaning back with a satisfied smile.
 “On a personal level it has brought me and my wife closer together.
 We love going running, cycling and hiking together, which I could never do in the past, as I didn’t have the fitness.
 I’ve been a slob most of my life but I turned it around and you can too.”